dewynl/msc-ai-capstone-project/docs/dissertation.md

 ### 5.2.1 Model Architecture and Selection

 CodeT5-small (Wang et al., 2021) was selected for its specialization in structured text generation.
 The 60M-parameter model provides inherent advantages through pre-training on code and markdown documentation (8.35M functions from CodeSearchNet).
 This pre-training on structured formats enables direct transferability to syllabus generation requiring strict structural conventions.
-Empirical validation confirmed 100% structural validity on markdown generation (Section A.9).
+Empirical validation confirmed 100% parseable outputs on markdown generation (Section A.9).

 ### 5.2.2 Training Data Design